anabellechan/RestaurantListApp/README.md

 React is chosen for its component-based architecture, which allows for reusable UI components.
 It makes the codebase easier to manage and scale as well as it is efficient for development.
 React Router in index.js: This will manage the routing of the application, ensuring smooth navigation between different pages (e.g., home, about, restaurant profile).
 React Bootstrap: It is a UI library that combines the flexibility of Bootstrap with the power of React components that is easy for developers to implement UI features that are visually appealing to the users.

+React-Bootstrap: Bootstrap is a popular front-end library that simplifies the development of responsive web applications.
+It provides a comprehensive collection of CSS and JavaScript components, such as grid systems, typography, forms, buttons, navigation, and modals, which help developers create consistent and attractive user interfaces quickly and efficiently.

 ### Backend: Node.js, Express.js, Postgres DB ###